biolabalo/feathersjs-challenge/README.md

 ## Time Limit:
 You have 2 days to complete this challenge.
 Please let us know if you need any clarifications or have any questions.

-## Existing Project Structure

-[Include a brief overview of your current project structure here, highlighting key services and files that the candidate should be aware of]